 For gearheads, the Crawford Auto-Aviation Museum is one of the not-to-miss fun things to do in Cleveland.
 Opened in 1965, the museum is located within the Cleveland History Center campus.

 It shares the story of cars and airplanes with vintage planes, motorcycles, and cars.
 The Auto-Aviation Museum includes 170 automobiles, 12 aircraft, three carriages, and 21 non-car artifacts in its archival collections.

-Some highlights of the collection include a P-51 Mustang fighter, an 1897 Panhard ET Levassor, DEXTER the self-driving car, and Tinkerbelle, a sailboat used by Robert Manry to sail across the Atlantic Ocean in 1965.
-Whether you’re a fan of planes, a car fanatic, or just want to experience a different kind of museum, add this one to your list.
+Some highlights of the collection include a P-51 Mustang fighter, an 1897 Panhard ET Levassor, DEXTER, the self-driving car, and Tinkerbelle, a sailboat used by Robert Manry to sail across the Atlantic Ocean in 1965.

 15. Edgewater Park